Brompton Folding Bike Buying Guide

 Which is the best Brompton folding bike for me?

-We would be happy to help you figure out what Brompton model is right for you.
+We would be happy to help you figure out what Brompton is right for you.
 If you have a current bike that you like riding, send us a picture.
-We may ask you to take a couple measurements if we can't determine what Brompton model would be ideal from the picture.
+We may ask you to take a couple measurements if we can't determine what Brompton would be ideal from the picture.